Stuycs-K/final-project-09-nudelman-ben-vesialou-kirill/WORKLOG.md

 Created two functions for splitting up the AES functions per round and for the general encoding process and keeping track of the round keys.
 Yet to complete it.

+### 6/4 and 6/5

+Changed the structure of the encoding functions to make them one larger and more understandable function.
+Completed it, yet to complete testing.
+Took file name as input, converted it to array of 16 byte blocks and encrypted each block through ten rounds, appending it back to a large byte string after and returning it.

 ## Kirill Vesialou

 ### date x